DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ENCRYPTION/Encryption-decryption.md

 Assign above **Secrets** to the encryption/decryption. <br>
 To open the **DXC encryption parameters** page, go to **Organization administration > Setup > DXC encryption > DXC encryption parameters**. <br>

-Select **New** and set the fields as desribed in the following subsection.
+Select **New** and set the fields as described in the following subsection.

 Field                       | Description
 :--                         |:--